emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have a custom player. ❌
 1. Site does not have watch parties. ❌

+***
+## Soapy
+### Score: 6/20
+1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
+1. Has 4 servers, but does not auto-switch if ones fails. ❌
+1. Site does not have episode auto-next. ❌
+1. Sites UI has room for improvement. ❌
+1. Site does not have watch lists, continue watching or history. ❌
+1. Site is lacking in terms of content discoverability and sorting. ❌
+1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
+1. Site looks good + works well on mobile. ✔️
+1. Site does not have a custom player. ❌
+1. Site does not have watch parties. ❌

 # Single Server

 ## yFlix